 - The rise in creatinine will depend upon the severity of the disease.

-- The antiviral ribavarin is of no value, although antibiotics may be required for secondary infection.
+- The antiviral ribavarin is not beneficial, although antibiotics may be required for secondary infection.

-- In HCPS, the use of extracorporeal membrane oxygenation (ECMO) in decompensated patients has also been shown to be beneficial.
+- In HPS, intubation and respiratory support may be required.
+The use of extracorporeal membrane oxygenation (ECMO) in decompensated patients has also been shown to be beneficial.
 ECMO supports the failing heart and lungs long enough to allow recovery.

-- HCPS has a mortality of about 35%.
-HFRS may cause less severe infections.
-However, Dobrova and Hantaan viruses cause a more severe HFRS with a mortality rate of up to 15%.
+- HFRS is most often less severe but can also be catastrophic.
+However, Dobrova and Hantaan viruses have a mortality rate of up to 15%.

 Hantavirus is a zoonosis.
 Contact with infected rodents or their excreta is the means of spread.

 - Hantaviruses are stable in air and can survive >10 days at room temperature and >18 days at 4°C and −20°C

 - The virus can easily be killed by fat solvents (alcohol), detergents, disinfectants and bleach.
 Thus, wetting before cleaning (using gloves) is effective.